On the distribution of Sudler products and Birkhoff sums for the irrational rotation: Introduction

 with implied constants depending only on $\alpha$ and $(b-a)$. \end{thm} Note that some condition on the length $(b-a)$ is necessary.
 Indeed, by a classical result on bounded remainder intervals \cite{KE}, we have $|S_N(\alpha, f)| \ll 1$ if and only if $b-a \in \mathbb{Z} \alpha + \mathbb{Z}$; in this case $B_M \ll 1$.

 In fact, we prove much more: we find the expected value and the variance of $S_N(\alpha, f)$ for all $1$-periodic functions of bounded variation, see Proposition \ref{momentsprop2}.
-As we will see, the upper bound $B_M^2 \ll \log M$ remains true for all $f$ and badly approximable $\alpha$; in contrast, the lower bound for $B_M^2$ depends on a delicate interplay between the Fourier coefficients of $f$ and the Diophantine properties of $\alpha$.
+As we will see, the upper bound $B_M^2 \ll \log M$ remains true for all $f$ and badly approximable $\alpha$.
+In contrast, the lower bound for $B_M^2$ depends on a delicate interplay between the Fourier coefficients of $f$ and the Diophantine properties of $\alpha$.
+For certain simple quadratic irrationals we also prove a central limit theorem under the assumption that $B_M \to \infty$ fast enough. \begin{thm} Let $a \ge 1$ be an integer, and consider the quadratic irrational